dantekelly/personal-website/README.md

 bun dev
 ```

+## CAUTION

+In production, please move the sanity files to a new route for best security practices.
+I only include it within theis
+route to consolidate all files into one easy to deploy git.

 ## Deployment

 For a seamless deployment experience and optimal performance, I've chosen Vercel as my hosting platform.
 Feel free to